Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-Figure \ref{fig:6} plots the variation of the halo mass function $f_{M} $ (Eq. \eqref{ZEqnNum663085}), mass transfer function $-\Pi _{m} $ (Eq. \eqref{ZEqnNum632692}) and mass flux function $T_{m} $ (Eq. \eqref{ZEqnNum622939}) with halo size $n_{p} $ for a given set of parameters at the present time $t_{0} $.
-Two distinct ranges can be clearly identified from Fig. \ref{fig:6}: the mass propagation range with a constant mass flux $\varepsilon _{m} =\Pi _{m} $ for $m_{h} <m_{h}^{*} $ and mass deposition range for $m_{h} >m_{h}^{*} $.
+Figure \ref{fig:6} plots the variation of the halo mass function $f_{M} $ (Eq. \eqref{ZEqnNum663085}), the mass transfer function $-\Pi _{m} $ (Eq. \eqref{ZEqnNum632692}) and the mass flux function $T_{m} $ (Eq. \eqref{ZEqnNum622939}) with the halo size $n_{p} $ for a given set of parameters at present $t_{0} $.
+Two distinct ranges can be clearly identified from Fig. \ref{fig:6}: the mass propagation range with a constant mass flux $\varepsilon _{m} =\Pi _{m} $ for $m_{h} <m_{h}^{*} $ and the mass deposition range for $m_{h} >m_{h}^{*} $.

-Figure \ref{fig:7} presents the evolution of mass flux function $-\Pi _{m} \left(m,a\right)$ with redshift \textit{z} from simulation data in Section \ref{sec:2}.
-The mass flux $-\Pi _{m} \left(m,a\right)$ can be computed from the halo group mass $m_{g} \left(m_{h} ,a\right)$ at two different redshifts using the definition (Eq. \eqref{ZEqnNum400994}, Fig. \ref{fig:S4}, and $m_g$ in dataset \citep{Xu:2022-Dark_matter-flow-dataset-part1}).
-A scale-independent mass flux $\varepsilon _{m} \left(a\right)<0$ is clearly identified for halo groups smaller than the critical mass $m_{h} <m_{h}^{*} $.
-The mass propagation range with a scale-independent mass flux $\varepsilon _{m} \left(a\right)$ is formed around $z=0.3$ and gradually expanding in mass space with increasing time.